opensearch-project/project-website/_posts/2022-11-20-point-in-time.md

 ### And the winner is...

 As you can see, PIT with `search_after` is a clear winner because it checks all the boxes.
-Not only can it move forward and backward in search results and provide consistent pagination while documents are being indexed and deleted, but it is also efficient for deep pagination.
+Not only can it move both forward and backward in search results and provide consistent pagination while documents are being indexed and deleted, but it is also efficient for deep pagination.
 Plus, the results are frozen in time and not bound to a particular query, so you can run different queries against the same result dataset.

 ## How PIT works